Peak and off-peak electricity times

 • Shoulder: Not applicable

-• Off-peak: 9pm to 12am and 12am to 3pm everyday.
+• Off-peak: 9pm to 12am and 12am to 3pm everyday

 New South Wales (Ausgrid)

-• Shoulder: 7am to 2pm and 8pm to 10pm weekdays, 7am to 10pm weekends and public holidays
+• Shoulder: 7am to 2pm and 8pm to 10pm on weekdays, 10pm – 7am on weekends

-• Off-peak: 10pm to 7am everyday.
+• Off-peak: 10pm to 7am everyday

 South East Queensland (Energex)

-• Peak: 4pm to 8pm weekdays
+• Peak: 4pm to 9pm everyday

-• Off-peak: 10pm to 7am everyday.
+• Off-peak: 9am to 4pm everyday

 South Australia (SA Power Networks)

-• Peak: 6am to 10am and 3pm to 1am everyday
+• Peak: 6am to 10am and 3pm to 1am every day

-• Off-peak: 1am to 6am everyday.
+• Off-peak: 1am to 6am everyday

 AGL single rate pricing

-Being on a flexible pricing tariff naturally means you’ll pay different electricity rates depending on the time of day you use power.
-But if you’d rather pay the same price regardless of the time of day you use energy, listed below are AGL’s current electricity plans.
 See our comprehensive breakdown of AGL’s offers for more information, or use our comparison tool above for the most specific quotes in your area.

 Here are the AGL Energy plans on our database for NSW.
 These are products from a referral partner†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 3,900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.